 The harbour safety policy will:

-- use the code and its supporting guidelines as a standard against which the regional council will measure itself and be measured by others
+- use the NZ Port and Harbour Safety Code and its supporting guidelines as a standard against which the regional council will measure itself and be measured by others

 - ensure that the relevant assets of the harbour are managed safely